TaylorBurnham/Unifi-Protect-Extract/README.md

 ## Objectives

 The objective of this project is to automate the extraction and filing of footage.
-I intend on doing this through:
+I originally began writing this in bash, but as I put more time into it I realized what a colossal pain it was to deal with making calls to the Protect API using cURL, handling session tokens, CSRF, etc. This led to me rewriting this in Python 3 and it's much more flexible in my opinion.

-* Running `rsync` on the CloudKey to ship UBV files onto my Synology NAS.
+* A Shell script will be installed on the CloudKey to push .UBV containers onto a remote host.
-* Running the `prepare.sh` utility to extract the timecodes from the UBV files for `remux`.
-* Running the `remux` utility to extract the files.
-* Combining the output files and then splitting them into more manageable segments.
-* Utilizing the Unifi Protect API to name the files based off the source of the footage.
-* Then finally storing the footage in a location that can be indexed and searched.
+* A Python script will be installed on my workstation which has some horsepower behind it to wrap around the `remux` utility.

 ## Requirements